paraizovinicius/Design-Patterns/README.md

 # Facade Pattern
-This project was designed with java language.
+This project was designed in Java.
 You need JDK installed.
 To check if you already have that, run 'java -version'.

 After that, install "Java Extension Pack" in VS Code.